The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Discussion

 Partial calibration of hardware neurons allowed us to modulate the level of network heterogeneity and, therefore, to systematically study its effect on correlations in the network activity.
-The analysis revealed two counteracting contributions: As shown in previous studies \citep[e.g.][]{Padmanabhan10_1276}, neuron heterogeneity decorrelates (shared) feedforward input (feedforward decorrelation).
+The analysis revealed two counteracting contributions: As shown in previous studies \citep[e.g.,][]{Padmanabhan10_1276}, neuron heterogeneity decorrelates (shared) feedforward input (feedforward decorrelation).
 On the other hand, however, heterogeneity impairs feedback decorrelation (see next paragraph).
 In our network model, this weakening of feedback decorrelation is the dominating factor.
-Overall, we observed an increase in correlations with increasing level of heterogeneity.
-We cannot exclude that feedforward decorrelation may play a more significant role for different network configurations (e.g., different connection strengths or network topologies, different structure of external inputs, other types of heterogeneity).
+Overall, we observed a slight increase in correlations with increasing level of heterogeneity.
+We cannot exclude that feedforward decorrelation may play a more significant role for different network configurations (e.g., different connection strengths or network topologies, different structure of external inputs, different types of heterogeneity).
 Our study demonstrates, however, that heterogeneity is not necessarily suppressing correlations in recurrent systems.
+In this context, it would be interesting to investigate the interplay of signal and noise correlations in the presence of network heterogeneities in recurrent systems.
+We leave this intriguing topic to future studies.